hamedabangar/customer_purchasing_behaviors/data/processed/README.md

 **Scaling:** All numbers were standardized (so they’re on a similar scale) to improve model accuracy and fairness.

-**Duplicate Data:** Any users who appeared more than once were removed, so each record is unique.
+**Duplicate Data:** Any users who appeared more than once removed, so each record is unique.

 # Processed Dataset Files
 customer_purchasing_behaviors_processed.csv: This is the cleaned dataset we use for all our analysis and machine learning work.

 # Notes for Reviewers and Teammates
 Every cleaning and engineering step above is shown in detail in our project notebooks—for full reproducibility.
 If any new processed files show up here later, they'll follow the same cleaning rules.

+# Results of Data Processing Steps in the Notebook
+- Missing values are checked and none were found.
+- Outliers in all relevant numerical columns are capped.
+- Categorical column clearly encoded.
+- Numerical columns are standardized.